|

 * First American 'space-walk' by astronaut White.

-* NASA launched first commercial communications satellite, 87-lb Intelsat 1, in geosynchronous orbit over 27' W longitude.
+87-lb Intelsat 1, in geosynchronous orbit over 27' W longitude.

 * First cosmic-ray measurements outside the atmosphere by Soviet 25,000-lb Proton 1.